openshift/ci-docs/content/en/docs/how-tos/contributing-openshift-release.md

 #### External Prow Plugin

 All pull requests trigger a `pj-rehearse` external prow plugin.
 It checks the changes in a pull request and comments a list of jobs that are relevant to them.
 It also supplies directions for interacting with itself.
-The user can either comment:
+The user can comment, one or more of the following commands, in either the PR body or as a seperate comment:
 * `/pj-rehearse` to run up to 10 rehearsal jobs from the list
 * `/pj-rehearse more` to run up to 20 rehearsal jobs from the list
 * `/pj-rehearse max` to run up to 35 rehearsal jobs from the list